codebyshennan/tamkeen-data/docs/1-data-fundamentals/1.3-intro-statistics/probability-distributions.md

 ## Random Variables

 A **random variable** is a variable whose value is determined by the outcome of an experiment that involves chance.
-It is denoted by capital letters (e.g., $ X $).
+It is denoted by capital letters (e.g., $X$).

 ### Types of Random Variables